-Probiotics (good bacteria) is necessary for the human body.
+Probiotics are necessary for the human body.
+They contain good bacteria (live microorganisms) that keep your digestive system running smoothly, preventing many digestive problems.
 They are found in dairy products like cottage cheese and yogurt.
-They promote a healthy digestive system.

 Our bacteria in our stomach outnumber our human cells by ten to one....
 The healthy bacteria in our digestive system actually control hundreds of disease causing pathogenic bacteria.
 Only, however, if you have lots of healthy gut bacteria and not an over growth of unhealthy gut bacteria.
 The healthy bacteria are modulated and regulated by our diets.— Dr. Joanne Conaway, a naturopathic physician

 Your body’s gut flora protects you and save you from harmful diseases.
 From the day of your birth, close to a 100 trillion bacteria colonise your body, with the largest number found in the intestine.

 These bacteria live harmlessly helping body functions, especially digestion.
 They are known “Gut Flora” and are present in the digestive system.

 They are body friendly microorganisms, which suppress the growth of harmful bacteria, reduce toxins, thereby keeping your digestive system healthy.

 Gut flora plays an important role in boosting immunity.
 Immunity is of two types – ‘Innate immunity’, which we are born with and ‘Acquired immunity’, which is given through vaccinations.
 It is the innate immunity that decides how strong you are and how well you can fight diseases.

 More than 100 years ago, Japan was facing multiple water-borne diseases leading to many deaths.
 During this time Dr Minoru Shirota discovered the importance of ‘Lacto bacilli Shirota’.